 He served as president of the Southeastern Jurisdiction College of Bishops in 2016-17 and continues to serve on the Southeastern Jurisdiction Committee on Coordination & Accountability.

 Bishop McAlilly currently serves on the Board of Trustees of Emory University, Atlanta, GA; the Methodist Le Bonheur Healthcare Board, Memphis, TN; and the Board of Trustees of Martin College, Pulaski, TN.

 A lover of books, music, and movies, Bishop McAlilly also enjoys golf.
 He and his wife Lynn have been married since 1978.
-They have two adult children: Chris and his wife Millie live in Mississippi along with their sons Thomas and Micah; Laura and her husband Nate Paulk live in Hermitage, TN with their daughter, Iris.
+They have two married adult children: Chris McAlilly and Laura McAlilly Paulk, and five grandchildren.

 Compassion for the least and last has been at the heart of his emphasis on missions throughout his ministry—locally in the communities in which he has served and globally in Mexico, Nicaragua, and Democratic Republic of Congo.

 Bishop McAlilly has a pastor’s heart with a vision for the reign of God.

 Resident Bishop Nashville Episcopal Area of the United Methodist Church

 Includes the Memphis Conference & the Tennessee Conference